yemble/slack-instagram/README.md

 # slack-instagram
 Lambda function to post instagrams to Slack

+## Usage

+`/insta [url]`

+Will post a large image and a link to the post.
+Will also indicate if the post is a video.

 ## Deployment

 1. Compile with `GOOS=linux`, add binary to zip, create a lambda function using Go engine.